jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_5/README.md

 </pre>

 The above code illustrates the concepts of how classes can be used to write reusable and modular code.
 We could have written one class to represent each child.
 Instead, we take out the common methods and data and move those to a base/parent class.
 Now we don't write those common methods and data twice or more.
+We can override methods if we need to.

 We can also <b>*organize</b> the base/parent class completely out of this file and import it.

 Let's look at some more specific code around network devices.